ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 The Ready event occurs after Initiate has established a transport-layer connection on at least one usable candidate Protocol Stack over at least one candidate Path.
-No Receive events will occur until after the Ready event for connections established using Initiate.
+No Receive events (see {{receiving}}) will occur until after the Ready event for connections established using Initiate.

 Connection -> InitiateError&lt;>